-Australia’s South West’s wildflowers are ecologically significant, with over 8000 species of wildflowers blooming in the region between August and November, many of which can be found nowhere else in the world.
-300 species of delicate orchids also grow in the south west, with many species endemic to the region.
+Australia’s South West’s wildflowers are ecologically significant, with over 8000 species of wildflowers blooming in the region between August and November, 80 per cent of which cannot be found anywhere else in the world.
+Meanwhile, there are 300 species of delicate orchids that also grow in the South West, with many species endemic to the region.

 Come and witness the explosion of colour set against the stunning natural scenery of the South West in Spring (August to November in the southern hemisphere), when the dazzling displays are at their best.